There will be spoilers for the manhwa series Crash Into Me.

 Trigger Warning: There may be references to suicidal ideation, physical and sexual abuse, rape, violence, blood, homophobia, slut-shaming, coercion, PTSD, suicide, obsession, death, dubious consent (dubcon), and BDSM as it appears in the manhwa.

 Seung-chan has had it rough for a while.
-Work has been stressful enough as it is, but now he can’t even relax at home as every night is interrupted by raucous lovemaking in the apartment above his.
-He’s at the end of his rope when he sees Hyesung smoking out of the window of that very apartment.
-Hyesung doesn’t look like the kind of guy that would make so much noise, but before Seung-chan can even begin to question him, Hyesung seems like he’s going to throw himself out of the window.
+Work has been stressful enough as it is, but now he can't even relax at home as every night is interrupted by raucous lovemaking in the apartment above his.
+He's at the end of his rope when he sees Hyesung smoking out of the window of that very apartment.
+Hyesung doesn't look like the kind of guy who would make so much noise, but before Seung-chan can even begin to question him, Hyesung seems like he's going to throw himself out of the window.

-Seung-chan can hardly believe it and screams to stop him, only to find that Hyesung was just playing around and didn’t intend to throw himself out like that.
+Seung-chan can hardly believe it and screams to stop him, only to find that Hyesung was just playing around and didn't intend to throw himself out like that.
 Naturally, Seung-chan is neither impressed nor does he find this display funny.
-Even so, he can’t help being intrigued by his mysterious upstairs neighbor.
+Even so, he can't help being intrigued by his mysterious upstairs neighbor.
 However, this intrigue becomes more of an obsession as Seung-chan runs into Hyesung only to find him battered and bruised.
-Seung-chan desperately wants to save Hyesung, but how can he save a man who doesn’t want to be saved?
+Seung-chan desperately wants to say Hyesung, but how can he save a man who doesn't want to be saved?

 Let's talk about the art first.
 The cover really just doesn't do this any justice.
 It's much prettier in the work itself, over the cover art.
 That doesn't mean it's perfect, but it is pretty.
 It gives me Fargo and Like vibes.
 If those two decided to collab on something, I feel like this is what it would look like.
 More specifically, Hyesung looks like Chowon from Love is an Illusion! and Ah-In from Blind Play had a baby together.
 With all that being said, I think this is very pretty, and I wish there were more works from this artist out there because I'd buy them up in an instant for the art alone.
 It's a shame this is primarily black and white because the color panels are stunning.